seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 32. **Geometry does not predict and is not required to.** On a random walk `E[R] = 0` under ANY selection — a theorem, confirmed by the `--control` run (−0.001 at 2SE 0.080).
 Any future claim that «a veto raised accuracy» must first explain where drift or costs came from.
 33. **One channel, one meaning, and no channel argues with the glyph.** NUMBER + WORD speak about PLACE IN THE RANKING and STRENGTH OF ATTENTION; the GLYPH (`stateMark`) speaks about ENTRY STATE: empty = trade, `~ $price` = wait for the pullback, `✕` = no trade.
 The distinction may never be carried by colour alone and may never erase the number.
 Both surfaces take glyph and verdict text from the SAME functions (`stateMark`, `verdictNote`) — a board silent about the card's prohibition is the same defect.
 Colour carries STATE, not score quality: at `action === 'none'` the badge fades to `#888` while the tier colour remains on `trade` and `wait`.
 Tier vocabulary is «Сильный / Средний / Кандидат / Фон», badge format «Сильный #1 — 91», thresholds `TIER_STRONG/TIER_MID/TIER_MIN` = 70/50/35.
 The market-cap rank carries no «#»: that symbol belongs to the score ranking alone.
 34. **The number is a PLACE IN THE RANKING and every scored card has one.** Order is strictly by score (`byScore`, a 0.05 tie window resolved by market-cap rank), numbering continuous 1..N over the displayed list.
 Entry state may neither reorder the list nor take a number away.
 Only rows without a score and rows collapsed as irrelevant to the side (`row.off`) go unnumbered. `byScore`, `assignRanks`, `tierBadge`, `stateMark`, `verdictNote` are separate functions precisely so a bench can check them.
-35. **Only an allowed trade prints an entry price and a target.** `planLine` is empty at `action === 'none'`: printing «entry / target» where geometry or regime refused invents a recommendation the model does not have.
-No number in the line is recomputed — target is the same 90-day extremum `tradeGeometry` used, stop is `dec.inv.price`, R:R is `geo.rr` (inv.
-20).
+35. **Only an allowed trade prints an entry price and a target, and every number on the line is computed at ONE price — the one the line names as the entry.** `planLine` is empty at `action === 'none'`: printing «entry / target» where geometry or regime refused invents a recommendation the model does not have.
+Nothing on the line is recomputed and nothing is mixed: the entry is `vd.wait` on a waiting row and `cur` otherwise, the stop is `vd.decA.inv.price` — the decision taken AT that entry — the ratio is the anchored `geo.rr`, and the target is the same 90-day extremum `tradeGeometry` used (inv.
+20, 66). **The earlier form of this invariant named `dec.inv.price` and was DISPROVEN by TZ-33:** that is the decision taken at `cur`, true only on a `СЕЙЧАС` row, and on a `ЖДАТЬ` row it prescribed a line whose stop sat closer to its own published entry than `INV_FLOOR_SD` permits (§3.12).
+An invariant naming a source field rather than a source PRICE cannot distinguish the two.
 The line exists only for tiers Сильный and Средний.
 36. **A score below `TIER_MIN` leaves the main board but never disappears silently.** Such coins go into the same expandable strip as coins at the irrelevant edge of the range, with separate reason counters.
 Check order is fixed: weak score first, then position — otherwise one coin lands in both groups and the counters stop matching the strip length.
 Degraded rows (no pair / dead market / no metrics) are NEVER hidden: they are operational warnings, not candidates.
 37. **Silence must be explained, and the explanation must be machine-readable.** A run that recorded nothing must return a NON-ZERO code; every run must leave one grep-able line with `generated_at`; the night pause must differ from a failure by rule (`freshnessState`), not by eye.
 A gap in the sample with no recorded reason is indistinguishable from «no events», and a sample with unexplained gaps supports no statistical statement.
 Hence the journal writes a missing date as a gap LINE, not as an absent line. **A bench not wired into `bench.yml` never executes and is not a control.**
 38. **The journal is an instrument, and a record in it is immutable.** (1) The verdict is produced by EXECUTING the production script — functions are cut out of `index.html` and called by name (inv.
 21). **A second implementation of any rule, threshold or formula is banned in any language and any file.** (2) A file once written is never reopened — not to append an outcome, not to fix a typo; the outcome lives in a separate file joined by key, and a re-run that finds an existing file writes `dup` and exits zero.
 Immutability is physical, not promised, because a record that can be rewritten stops being evidence exactly when the result is unwelcome.
 (3) Next to the verdict lies what can explain it: the acting catalyst set and its hash, the script fingerprint and the commit.